garage-education/website/content/docs/apache-spark/11-from-map-reduce-to-spark.md

 - Caching: Spark allows for the caching of intermediate data in memory, benefiting iterative algorithms that reuse data, thereby avoiding repetitive disk access.
 - Advanced Optimization (Catalyst optimizer and Tungsten): With components like the Catalyst optimizer and Tungsten for memory and CPU efficiency, Spark streamlines execution, making it ideal for fast, iterative processing over big data.

+## Watch on Youtube

 {{< youtube uMf8dCcQoBQ >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-11-From-Map-Reduce-To-Spark.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-11-From-Map-Reduce-To-Spark.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-11-From-Map-Reduce-To-Spark.mp4)